-We'll be the first to admit it - shipping is complicated!
-One of the first questions that any online retailer faces is, what is the most cost effective way to ship my packages?
-While there is no one-size-fits-all answer, we understand that controlling your bottom line is vital, so we've put together a few things that you'll want to consider to answer this question for yourself.
+We will be the first to admit it - shipping is complicated!
+One of the first questions that any online retailer faces is: what is the most cost effective way to ship my packages?
+While there is no one-size-fits-all answer, we understand that controlling your bottom line is vital and have put together a few things that you will want to consider to answer this question for yourself.

 The size and weight of a shipment is a good place to start in narrowing down your options.

 Weight based rates: using custom packaging means that your shipping rates will be based on the weight of the shipment and how far it is going (which zone it is in).
 As a general rule, the heavier the package and the farther it travels (higher zone) the more costly it will be to ship.
 Learn more about zones.

 DIM weight rates: there is a caveat to weight based rates, and that is dimensional - or DIM - weight rates.
 This is a surcharge for large and lightweight packages.
 When boxes are larger than 1 cubic foot, USPS may assess a higher rate, even if the package does not weight very much.
 To avoid DIM weight rates, aim to keep packaging smaller than 1 cubic foot.
 Learn more about DIM weight and how it affects rates.